UO-SAiVE/SAiVE/cran-comments.md

 There are no reverse dependencies to check.

 ## Note

-This update addresses several bugs, improves documentation, and improves examples.
-There are no structural changes to how the package is organized or to how functions operate.
+This update is very minor and only updates function documentation.